 We feel this consistency helps navigate the app.

 In-app guides are selected using the ‘?’ button with a left-right swipe for multiple guide pages.
 We’ve updated these and added video guides for making the most of the apps.
 We feel this provides the best help for using our apps.

 Polished recent upgrades

 We’ve also polished our recent upgrades so they shine.
-In all four of the apps, the list of tracks, for each of the three samplers, can be downloaded as setlists.
-Simply perform a setlist search for any of these names,
+In all four apps, the list of tracks for each of the three samplers can be downloaded as setlists.
+Perform a setlist search for any of these names,

 “Jazz and Blues”, and

 (Remember to save (with the ‘tick’ button) when you receive the successful download message)

 You receive all the track definitions (in the “deferred” state), and you can choose to download any audio tracks at any time.

 Holds and Pushes – We recently added “whole-bar holds” and “eighth note pushes” to the detailed user-defined arrangement facilities.
 We find the holds particularly useful for those songs that require them.

 So those are the main changes for release 4.0.
 We are thrilled with them.
 We hope you are too.
 As always, please send your feedback to firstname.lastname@example.org.